awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    The Production account has an account ID of 999999999999, so the role ARN is `arn:aws:iam::999999999999:role/UpdateApp`\.
 Ensure that you supply the real AWS account ID for your 'production' account\.

-At this point, you have established trust between the Production and Development accounts by creating a role in the Production account that identifies the Development account as a trusted principal\.
+At this point, you have established trust between the Production and Development accounts\.
+You did this by creating a role in the Production account that identifies the Development account as a trusted principal\.
 You also defined what users who switch to the `UpdateApp` role can do\.

 Next, modify the permissions for the groups\.

-## Step 2 \- Grant Access to the Role<a name="tutorial_cross-account-with-roles-2"></a>
+## Step 2: Grant Access to the Role<a name="tutorial_cross-account-with-roles-2"></a>

 At this point, both Testers and Developers group members have permissions that allow them to freely test applications in the Development account\.
 Here are the steps required to add permissions to allow switching to the role\.